mattyoung101/tamara/papers/slides/progress_seminar.typ

 - Still allows selecting TMR granularity - *best of both worlds*

 == Verification
-// Designing an EDA pass means verification needs to be taken very seriously.
-//
-// #pause

-//I plan to have a

 Comprehensive verification procedure using formal methods, simulation and fuzzing.

 Driven by SymbiYosys tools _eqy_ and _mcy_
-- In turn driven by theorem provers/SAT solvers
+- In turn driven by Satisfiability Modulo Theorem (SMT) solvers (Yices @Dutertre2014, Boolector @Niemetz2014, etc)

 == Formal verification
 Equivalence checking: Formally verify that the circuit is functionally equivalent before and after the TaMaRa